 The photo above shows the view from the third row in the carriage.
 The box in the bottom of the photo is one of the several boxes with warm blankets and binoculars that were prepared in advance for us.

 Our first stop was to greet common cranes before they wake up:

-The cranes sleep in shallow water lakes (the depth is on average 30 cm and it is controlled by a series of dams).
+The cranes sleep in shallow water lakes (the depth is on average 30 cm, and a series of dams control it).
 The water offers protection from predators.
-Movement in water can be felt over distances and it is hard to get closer without being noticed.
+Birds can feel any movement in water over distances, and it is hard to get closer without being noticed.

 Then we drove to cranes feeding grounds.
 Here is a feeding tractor in action: